Meet Taylor and Kristina

 And lastly, is there an amusing and/or strange fact about yourselves that you’d be happy to share with us?

-It is not overly strange, but Kristina and I are both avid scuba divers and have our dive master certification, meaning we could work at a dive shop if we wanted to.
+Taylor: It’s not overly strange, but Kristina and I are both avid scuba divers and have our dive master certification, meaning we could work at a dive shop if we wanted to.
 I also have caught the running bug in the last five years and have run in multiple ultra marathons.